rogerinnova/Delphi-Examples/Moving Camera Project/ThreeDLibs/ReadMe.md

 FlyingCammera.pas
 contains a Camera Object which you can "fly" or
-"step" arround your 3D Sceen.
+"step" arround your 3D Screen.

 To Implement
  1. Add  FlyingCamera to the uses clause